Addiction Studies (ADST)

 Pre-requisites: graduate standing.

-This course provides students an introduction and overview of process addictions, assessment and diagnostic tools, evidenced-based treatment strategies, recovery services and strategies for intervention and identification.
+Provides an introduction and overview of process addictions, assessment and diagnostic tools, evidenced-based treatment strategies, recovery services, and strategies for intervention and identification.

 ADST 554.
 TRAUMA INFORMED CARE.
 4 Credits.